SĀPH (Suction Activated Patent Hemostasis)

 50-patient study to support workflow efficiency, efficacy, safety, comfort, and success rates

-Guideline-aligned supports ACC/AHA/SCAI-endorsed best practices:
+Guideline-aligned supports ACC/AHA/SCAI-

 • Transradial-first access